 Due to the limits of confidentiality, our staff cannot reveal any information to you about a student, including if they are currently attending sessions or not, unless the student has signed an authorization specifically giving us permission to share information with you.

-If you are looking for a University staff member to reach out to a student, or for administrative staff to be aware of your concerns, contact the Dean of Students Office at (336) 278-7200, or by submitting an online report.
+If you are looking for a University staff member to reach out to a student, or for administrative staff to be aware of your concerns, contact Student Care and Outreach at (336) 278-7200, or by submitting an online student care referral.

 Learn more about helping a student in distress.